Polish Authorities Arrest Several in Rail Sabotage Investigation, Suspect Ukrainian Links to Russia

 Overview

-- Poland has deployed army patrols to inspect railway safety in response to the suspected attacks, while the broader investigation has led to 55 detentions and 23 arrests.
+In response to these threats, Poland has deployed army patrols to inspect railway safety, with the overall investigation leading to 55 detentions and 23 arrests.

 Analysis